Meet our dedicated team of staff

 Ravinder joined Hounds for Heroes in November 2014.
 He is responsible for the Charity’s financial processes and brings experience of working within a finance environment for 25 years.
 He enjoys working in the not-for-profit sector because of the difference it makes to communities.

-Debbie joined Hounds for Heroes in February 2022 as the Corporate and Community Fundraising Manager and brings 5 years previous experience in Income Generation.
+Debbie joined Hounds for Heroes in February 2022 as the Fundraising Manager and brings 5 years previous experience in Income Generation.
 Debbie is honoured to be part of the team as it’s a Charity very close to her heart.

 Sarah is the longest serving member of the team.
 She began as a volunteer in 2011 and became a member of staff in 2012.
 During this time Sarah has seen her role grow from general administrative support to coordinating the whole office.
 Sarah loves her job and says she is honoured to be involved in making such a positive difference to people’s lives.